staD020/ugo/README.md

-# ultim8 0.1
+# ugo 0.1

-Ultim8 provides 1541Ultimate control to run and mount C64 programs and disks via TCP.
+Ugo provides 1541Ultimate control to run and mount C64 programs and disks via TCP.
 It is a partial port of [Ucodenet](https://csdb.dk/release/?id=189723) by TTL in pure Go by burg.

 ## Features